 ), the vast majority of people exposed to COVID-19 (the coronavirus) will experience only minor illness, or no symptoms at all.
 For people over 60, those with suppressed immune systems or those with underlying disease, however, can experience severe illness and the disease can be fatal.

-- ALL Hopelink Centers will be operational, providing all services, but the facilities will be closed to the public, except for the food program.
-On Monday, May 2nd, food banks re-opened with new hours as Hopelink Markets for in-person food distribution.
+- On Monday, May 2nd, food banks re-opened with new hours as Hopelink Markets for in-person food distribution.
 More information on the change can be found on the Food Program page.

 Hopelink's Coronavirus Response